 - Finally, copy the content from the downloaded X.509 Certificate field.

 - Then in Netsparker Enterprise's Single Sign-On window, paste it into the X.509 Certificate field.

-- In Netsparker Enterprise's Single Sign-On window, click Save Changes.
+- On Netsparker Enterprise's Single Sign-On page, click Save Changes.